 Failing to relax and wind down before bed can make falling asleep extremely difficult.
 Wind down techniques such as meditation, a hot bath, reading, optimized lighting and Progressive Muscle Relaxation have been proven to help with length and quality of sleep.
 But with our modern, hectic lifestyles, it’s no wonder we struggle to wind down each night.

 It doesn't have to be a negative stress-related thought that can cause you to miss out on sleep.
 Having an exciting busy schedule the following day, such as thinking about where to take your friends for lunch, or planning your birthday party, can all distract and preoccupy your mind.

-Symptoms of sleep onset insomnia and short-term insomnia can include trouble initiating sleep, difficulty falling asleep, waking up during the night or too early in the morning, as well as anxiety and constant fatigue.
-Around 30% of adults experience some mild form of insomnia in their lives.
+Symptoms of insomnia include difficulty falling asleep, waking up during the night or too early in the morning, as well as anxiety and constant fatigue.
+Around 30% of adults experience some form of insomnia in their lives.

-Racing thoughts stress, anxiety and depression can cause sleep problems such as insomnia and as a result, insomnia can cause the mind to race.
+Racing thoughts and overthinking can cause sleep problems such as insomnia and as a result, insomnia can cause the mind to race.
 This type of repetitive cycle can be damaging for an insomniac sufferer’s sleep and their overall health.
 It’s a hard trap to escape.

-Symptoms of stress include feeling low, lethargic, tired, tense and having trouble falling asleep or insomnia.
-In the same way racing thoughts can cause sleep problems, stress and racing thoughts follow a similar pattern.
+Symptoms of stress include feeling low, lethargic, tired, tense and having insomnia.
+In the same way insomnia and racing thoughts can cause sleep problems, stress and racing thoughts follow a similar pattern.
 The more stressed you are the harder it is to quieten your thoughts and therefore the harder it is to fall asleep.
 And vice versa.

 How to stop racing thoughts at night